Gordon Dam: History

-In 1963, the federal government provided a $5 million grant to Tasmania's Hydro-Electric Commission to build the Gordon River Road from Maydena into the Gordon River area in the South West Wilderness region.
-Construction was underway by 1964, and within three years, the Tasmanian State Parliament approved the Gordon River Power Development with little in-house opposition in 1967.
-Power operation began in 1978; a third generator was added in 1988.
+In 1963, the federal government provided a $5 million grant to Tasmania's Hydro-Electric Commission to build the 80 km Gordon River Road from Maydena into the Gordon River area in the South West Wilderness region.
+Construction was underway by 1964, and in early 1967, Eric Reece, (Note: Reece subsequently earned the epithet of Electric Eric, in view of his stanch support of hydroelectricity.) the Premier of Tasmania, formally announced plans to flood the natural Lake Pedder and the legislation was debated in the Tasmanian Parliament several days later.
+A small environmental movement was formed, which mobilised in the 1980s to stop the proposed Franklin River Dam.